Net Zero

 As a Group we have committed to near-term Science Based Targets (SBTs).
 Our targets were validated and approved by the Science Based Targets Initiative in May 2024 and we will now focus on delivering our targets.
 SBTs provide a clearly defined pathway for companies to reduce greenhouse gas emissions.
 Targets are considered ‘science-based’ if they are in line with what the latest climate science deems necessary to meet the goals of the Paris Agreement – limiting global warming to 1.5°C above pre-industrial levels.
 Our SBTs, presented below, support our water and wastewater greenhouse gas, and embodied carbon bespoke performance commitments.

-For details of our latest progress with our Net Zero plans please see our 2024 Annual Report
+For more details of our progress towards Net Zero, please see our Annual Report and Accounts 2024/25

 Our greenhouse gas (GHG) emissions are reported in our Annual Report with further details including Scope 3 GHG emissions breakdown in our ESG Databook

-South West Water and Bristol Water are active members of trade organisation Water UK which we engage with collaboratively to help tackle climate-related issues including the development of the industry Net Zero 2030 routemap.
+South West Water, Bristol Water and SES Water are active members of trade organisation Water UK which we engage with collaboratively to help tackle climate-related issues including the development of the industry Net Zero 2030 routemap.
 Additionally, our teams are engaged in UKWIR’s water industry research programme including projects towards UKWIR’s big question: How Do We Remove More Carbon Than We Emit By 2050?

 Carbon in decision-making and internal carbon price